Switzerland's Great Cities

-Artlovers enjoy Bern's Paul Klee Center.
-With its wavy building mirroring the wavy landscape — Italian architect Renzo Piano's building celebrates the creative spirit of the Swiss-born artist Paul Klee.
+Art lovers enjoy Bern's Paul Klee Center.
+With its wavy building mirroring the wavy landscape, Italian architect Renzo Piano's building celebrates the creative spirit of the Swiss-born artist Paul Klee.
 While famous as a painter, Klee embraced all forms of creative expression.
 The center — which fosters music and theater as well as the visual arts — has a mission: to bring art to the people.
 A generous zone is devoted to a children's workshop.
-Kids love Paul Klee...and always teach the art snobs a thing or two with their interpretations.
+Kids love Paul Klee...and kids always teach the art snobs a thing or two with their interpretations.
 The shadow theater sparks young imaginations.

-Artistically, you can't put Klee in a box.
-His paintings — mostly from the 1920s and 30s — are playful yet enigmatic.
-Audio guides let you enjoy Klee's favorite music as you wander through the collection.
+Artistically, you just can't put Klee in a box.
+His paintings — mostly from the 1920s and '30s — are playful yet enigmatic.
+Audio guides let you enjoy Klee's favorite music as you wander through his paintings.
 He experimented in pointillism — as you see in Ad Parnassum.
 His art is full of symbolism...or maybe we just think so.

-Insula Dulcemara — literally "bittersweet island" — is a good example of Klee's abstract hieroglyph style.
-It's a puzzle — he pairs opposites...man, woman...air...water.
-It's 1938...is that a submarine on the horizon evoking the rise of Fascism.
-Perhaps the black figures are death in a spring-like landscape which is eternal.
+Insula Dulcamara — literally "bittersweet island" — is a good example of Klee's abstract hieroglyph style.
+It's a puzzle — he pairs opposites...man, woman...air, water.
+It's 1938...is that a submarine on the horizon evoking the rise of Fascism?
+Perhaps the black figures are death in a spring-like landscape, which is eternal.

 And when the sun comes out, it seems everyone's heading for the banks of the Aare River.
 The riverside park is a lively playground.
 The Bernese, proud of their very clean river and their basic ruddiness, have a tradition — sort of a wet paseo.
 On summer days, they hike upstream, then float back into town.

 For something to write home about, join the locals and the trout in a float down the river.